pablor21/gqlschemagen/examples/README.md

 # Examples

-This directory contains examples of how to use `gqlschemagen` both as a CLI tool and as a gqlgen plugin.
+This directory contains examples of how to use `gqlschemagen` as a CLI tool.

 ## Directory Structure